terraform-community-modules/tf_aws_elb/elb_http/README.md

 * You'll build all your instances with an Auto-Scaling Group (ASG) and you'll use the ASG to associate your instances with the ELB.
 * Your instances behind the ELB will be in a VPC
-* It only configures a listener for HTTPS
+* It only configures a listener for HTTP
-* It requires you've already uploaded an SSL certificate to EC2
+* Cross Zone Load Balancing is enabled

 It supports both (one or the other):
 - Internal IP ELBs